-The picture below shows the steps of an 802.11r authentication:
+The picture below explains the different steps of an 802.11r authentication:

 Step 1: The Wi-Fi client does a full authentication with AP1.
 AP1 stores the PMK and temporally keys.
 This full authentication process produces data that will be stored by the Wi-Fi client for the next step.